Peace Lily Drooping? These 8 Mistakes Are Probably Why

 Common Reasons Your Peace Lily Plant is Drooping

 If the foliage of your peace lily plant starts drooping, don’t panic.
-It only takes a little bit of detective work to figure out the cause of the drooping leaves.
+It only takes a little detective work to determine the cause of the drooping leaves.
 Each potential cause has its own symptoms and prevention methods.
 Here are the main reasons why your peace lily plant is drooping.

 1) Underwatering

 Peace lily plants, also known as Spathiphyllum, are natives of the tropical jungles of South America and Southeast Asia.
-These glossy plants are used to the humid conditions of these regions, which means that they need moist soil.
+These glossy plants are used to the humid conditions of these regions, meaning they need moist soil.
 Peace lily plants can’t tolerate dry conditions and usually need watering about once a week.

-If the leaves of your peace lily plant are drooping, check the soil with your finger.
-If the top inch or two feels dry, then the drooping leaves are most likely caused by underwatering.
+If your peace lily plant leaves are drooping, check the soil with your finger.
+If the top inch or two feels dry, the drooping leaves are most likely caused by underwatering.
 Give the plant a drink, and it should perk back up.

-Because peace lily plants can tell us when they need watering, they’re an excellent choice for novice houseplant owners.
+Peace lily plants can tell us when they need watering, so they’re an excellent choice for novice houseplant owners.

 2) Overwatering